 We characterize \textbf{strong intentionality} as expressing a clear preference (e.g., ``\textit{I want to have a blue-colored chair}''), \textbf{moderate intentionality} as multiple preferences (e.g., ``\textit{Should we use brown color or blue?}'') or making a selection based on the choices offered by someone else (e.g., ``\textit{Between brown and blue, I will prefer brown}''), and \textbf{no intentionality} as not expressing any preference or accepting someone else's preference (e.g., ``\textit{Yes, brown color sounds good}'').

 \xhdr{Motivation} \textit{Did you motivate your actions?} To have higher Agency, we motivate our intentions through reasoning and evidence.
-Without such motivation, the intentions are simply ideas, often lacking the capability to cause a change.
+Without such motivation, intentions are simply ideas, often lacking the capability to cause a change.

-We characterize \textbf{strong motivation} as providing evidence in support of one's preference (e.g., ``\textit{What do you think about a blue-colored chair?
-I think it will complement the color of the wall}''), \textbf{moderate motivation} as agreeing with another person's preference and providing evidence in their favor (e.g., ``\textit{I agree.
-The blue color would match the walls}'') or disagreeing with the other person and providing evidence against (e.g., ``\textit{I wonder if the brown color would feel too dull for this room}''), and \textbf{no motivation} as not providing any evidence.
+We characterize \textbf{strong motivation} as providing evidence in support of one's preference (e.g., ``\textit{I think a blue-colored chair will complement the wall}''), \textbf{moderate motivation} as agreeing with another person's preference and providing evidence in their favor (e.g., ``\textit{I agree.
+The blue color would match the walls}'') or disagreeing with the other person and providing evidence against (e.g., ``\textit{I wonder if brown would feel too dull for this room}''), and \textbf{no motivation} as not providing any evidence.

 \xhdr{Self-Efficacy} \textit{Do you have self-belief in your intentions?} Another factor that contributes to one's Agency is the self-belief one has in their intentions.
 When one has a strong sense of self-belief, they are more likely to be persistent with their intentions.